Your Dog Can’t Ride Shotgun! Keep Your Pets Safe in the Car

 While all of these methods of restraints are important to maintain safety in the event of an accident, more often than not you will be driving problem-free with your dog as your companion.
 Using a pet restraint is just the beginning to keep them happy and healthy while traveling.

-During long car rides, you may choose to prolong eating or drinking to decrease the amount of time spent at the rest stop.
+During long car rides, you may choose to delay eating or drinking to decrease the amount of time spent at the rest stop.
 However, your pet is not able to control its appetite or need to relieve itself.
 It is important to incorporate stops along the way to let your dog out to stretch its legs and go to the bathroom.
 You might also want to plan your trip around your dog’s feeding schedule.
 Feeding your dog on a car ride is not ideal, because they could experience motion sickness.
 Plan ahead and make sure to schedule a meal a few hours before you head out.

 When driving with a furry friend, it's also important to keep in mind their temperature.
 In the summertime, the interior of a car can get much hotter than the temperature outside.
 Make sure to keep the air conditioning running to prevent your dog from becoming dehydrated or overheating.
 If you are using a crate, you can purchase accessories such as fans to keep the crate nice and cool.